 This wooden soap dish looks stylish, is light weight, and functional.
 It will catch the drips, and is perfect if you love wood.
 It’s also made locally by a retired builder.

 Another great idea comes in the form of soap storage bags.
 I discovered these in Japan, and have been using them ever since!
 They’re small mesh soap bags that you put scraps, or even full sized bars in.
-You can then hang them over the sink or in the shower, and collect all the little bits of soap to use.
+You can then hang them over the sink or in the shower, and collect all the little bits of soap (Or shampoo) to use.
 Brilliant!

 Furthermore, you can easily make your own liquid soap.
 All you need to do is grate a bar of soap into a bowl.
 Pour over about 8 cups of boiled water, allow to sit overnight, then in the morning give it a blitz with a stick blender, and voila!
 Liquid soap.
-This is what we use around our house.
 I even take the soap scraps I have, and throw them all together to make ‘rainbow’ soap.
 Well, it starts off looking like a rainbow at least!

 I hope this has helped you in some way.
 If you’d like to find out about the range of soap and shampoo bars that we stock, you’ll find them here.